emmercm/www/src/blog/creating-before-after-hooks-for-unix-commands.md

 ## Bash function shadowing

-The term "shadowing" refers to naming a Bash alias or function the same as an existing executable, taking precedent over the executable.
+The term "shadowing" refers to naming a Bash alias or function the same as an existing command, taking precedent over the command.

 Here is an example of alias shadowing: